inspiros/diff-gaussian-feature-rasterization/README.md

 In other words, instead of splatting Spherical Harmonics/precomputed colors, we splat the features.

+> [!NOTE]
+> This has already been implemented in other existing works, but they usually constrain to compile one submodule
+> for each dimension $d$.
+So I put up my sleeves to provide a more flexible solution.

 #### Registering Feature Dimensions

 Due to limitations of the algorithm and CUDA, dimensionality of the feature vector must be known at compile time.